-Next, the reliability of the instruments was demonstrated with Cronbach’s alpha.
-The analysis proved that the Cronbach's alpha value achieved for the headmasters’ sustainable leadership practices reached a value of 0.975 for a total of 36 items.
+Next, the reliability of the instruments was determined using Cronbach’s alpha method.
+The reliability analysis revealed a Cronbach's alpha value of 0.975 for a total of 36 items in relation to headmasters’ sustainable leadership practices.
 Meanwhile, the Cronbach's alpha value for learning organization practices recorded 0.951 for a total of 38 items.
 This supported the high consistency of the SLQ and DLOQ instruments in the context of this study because the Cronbach’s alpha values which had been recorded exceeded 0.7 (Hair et al., 2019; Creswell & Creswell, 2018).
 Therefore, both instruments were fully accepted because they were certified to have high reliability.

 DATA ANALYSIS

-Descriptive and inferential analysis were adopted in this study.
-Descriptive analysis involving frequency and percentage measurements was applied to gather information about demographics of the respondents.
+Descriptive statistics (i.e. frequency and percentage) and inferential statistics (simple linear regression model) were adopted for data analysis..
 The analysis for this section describes the five main aspects of the respondents namely gender, age category, school location, education level and teaching experience.

-In relation to this, correlation (R) in simple linear regression model can also provide information about the value of a dependent variable with independent variable (Palmer & Connell, 2009).
+In relation to this, correlation (R) in simple linear regression model provides information about the value of a dependent variable with independent variable (Palmer & Connell, 2009).
 Thus, the correlation coefficients interpretation was utilised to prove the strength level of the relationship between the independent variable and dependent variable.
 A correlation ranging from (a) 0.00 to 0.29 indicates very weak correlation, (b) 0.30 to 0.49 shows low relationship, (c) 0.50 to 0.69 reveals moderate relationship, (d) 0.70 to 0.89 indicates high correlation and (e) 0.90 to 1.00 shows very high level of correlation (Asuero et al., 2006).
 In addition, correlations between independent and dependent variables can be categorized based on the direction of the value of the correlation factor.
 If the correlation value has a positive trend, it indicates the existence of a positive relationship, while a negative correlation value shows that a negative relationship exists.
 The correlation coefficient (R) range is between -1 and 1 (Schneider et al. 2010).

-Other than that, the assessments of (i) Adjusted R Square, (ii) ANOVA significance level, and (iii) Standardized coefficients Beta value were sufficient to answer Ha1.
+Other than that, the assessments of (i) Adjusted R Square, (ii) ANOVA significance level, and (iii) Standardized coefficients Beta value were sufficient to test the null hypothesis of this study.
 In this regard, R Square (R2) indicated the amount of variance in the dependent variable which could be explained by the independent variable in the calculation.
 Meanwhile, Adjusted R Square was more accurate because it automatically took the number of independent variables into account.
 It also looked at a sample rather than the whole population.
 Goodness of fit for Adjusted R Square interpretation had been used to prove the fit level of model (Cohen et al., 2018) in this study.
 Adjusted R Square range (a) <0.1 displayed poor fit, (b) 0.11 to 0.3 exhibited modest fit, (c) 0.31 to 0.5 showed moderate fit, and (d) >0.5 showed strong fit (Cohen et al., 2018; Muijs, 2004).
 Standardized coefficients Beta value was examined as this provided greater comparison and accuracy (Cohen et al., 2018).

 DESCRIPTIVE ANALYSIS